 Practice makes perfect.
 Use the brake only when you are riding slowly.
 Smoothly.
 If you feel the sensation, turn your head.
 It will act differently.

 You must only use your brake when riding on steep hills.
-Remove the pedals from the bike, find a long, gentle hill, teach them to turn with the pedals off, then after balancing, teach them to turn with the pedals on and how to use the brake.
+Remove the pedals from the bike, find a long, gentle hill, and teach them to turn with the pedals off, then after balancing, teach them to turn with the pedals on and how to use the brake.

 Why?
 You might fall backward if you do not.
 Always use the brake with caution!

-Once you develop confidence, get off the bike and move your seat up so that your feet reach the pedals with only a very slight bend.
+Once you develop confidence, get off the bike and move your seat so that your feet reach the pedals with only a slight bend.
 Practice navigating cones or obstacles until you get the hang of it.
 You’re riding a bike!

 How long does it take to learn to ride a bicycle for adults?